zickgraf/CAP.jl/docs/src/AutoDocTests.tst.autogen.md

 julia> Display( T )
 A CAP category with name TerminalCategoryWithSingleObject( ):

-63 primitive operations were used to derive 312 operations for this category which algorithmically
+76 primitive operations were used to derive 383 operations for this category which algorithmically
 * IsCategoryWithDecidableColifts
 * IsCategoryWithDecidableLifts
 * IsEquippedWithHomomorphismStructure
 * IsLinearCategoryOverCommutativeRing
+* IsLeftClosedMonoidalCategory
+* IsLeftCoclosedMonoidalCategory
 * IsAbelianCategoryWithEnoughInjectives
 * IsAbelianCategoryWithEnoughProjectives
 * IsRigidSymmetricClosedMonoidalCategory
 * IsRigidSymmetricCoclosedMonoidalCategory
+and not yet algorithmically
+* IsLinearCategoryOverCommutativeRingWithFinitelyGeneratedFreeExternalHoms
 and furthermore mathematically
 * IsLocallyOfFiniteInjectiveDimension
 * IsLocallyOfFiniteProjectiveDimension